I’m suspicious of brands that choose Minimalist design.

 Minimalism is one of many tools a brand designer can use to connect a product with upscale city life in consumers’ minds.
-However, too many strategists think its the only tool.
+However, too many strategists think it’s the only tool.
 They default to minimalist design when they shouldn’t; they needlessly crowd into that niche when it doesn’t serve their brands.
+By so doing, they miss a chance to stand out.

 Some creative directors embrace modern design because they love the style.
 On packaging, websites or showroom interiors, the style is clean, pure, loud, and luxurious when a talented craftsman holds the reins.

 Other creative directors and chief brand officers perceive an obligation to create minimalist visual identities.
 These are the execs frightened of being left behind in the race to be most contemporary; and these are the designers who halfheartedly go along with Bauhaus-chasing clients.
 They build their designs around a generic typeface rather than a smart concept, and their mantra is “Make it look expensive.”

-Competitive minimalism has a place in New York’s mediascape because an empty square stands out amidst the overwhelming waves of imagery crashing against consumers.
-Michael Kors can maintain a niche in New York’s fashion scene.
+Competitive minimalism has a place in New York’s mediascape.
+You’d expect an empty square to stand out against the overwhelming waves of imagery crashing against consumers.
+Michael Kors can maintain a niche in New York’s fashion scene because it seems to be winning the race to be more minimalist.
 Credit the outside designer Fabien Baron for keeping the Proxima Nova logotype in the corner, thus protecting that beloved empty square.
 Glossy beige against white does help the brand look expensive.

 At Apple and Louis Vuitton, designers balance emotional impact, art, and modernity.